Mastermind of Murder: The Volatile and Tragic Marriage of Alan and Dianne Masters

 Dianne Turner Mueller was a married woman when she met Alan Masters in January 1969.
 Her husband Ronald Mueller was serving in Vietnam when she met with the divorce attorney.
 She’d already had a few affairs while Ronald was away – undoubtedly a large reason for the divorce, but none would become so serious as it did with one of Chicago’s best known lawyers.

 From the very beginning, Alan, eleven years Dianne’s senior and also married, wooed Dianne with his money; buying her fine clothing and jewelry as well as flower deliveries and daily phone calls.
-It was everything Dianne had ever dreamed of; fancy homes, flashy cars, the latest fashions.
+It was everything Dianne had ever dreamed of: fancy homes, flashy cars, the latest fashions.
 And the parties they hosted were amazing; the guest lists always sporting the names of Chicago’s elite and well-connected.

 For several years, Dianne was willing to be Alan’s mistress.
-She accepted being secreted away, a secondary thought to Alan’s “first” family, and served as an outlet for rages that often culminated in physical violence in exchange for an otherwise dream-fulfilling life .
+She accepted being secreted away, a secondary thought to Alan’s “first” family, and served as an outlet for rages which often culminated in physical violence in exchange for an otherwise dream-fulfilling life .
 By 1974, after getting pregnant resulted in Alan forcing her to have an abortion instead of leaving his wife as she had hoped, Dianne was getting tired of it all, so she gave Alan an ultimatum: leave your wife or it’s over.

 At first, it seemed the high powered attorney wasn’t going to be bossed around by his mistress, but eventually he relented and showed up on Dianne’s doorstep with a garbage bag full of his clothing.